open-telemetry/semantic-conventions/docs/database/sql.md

 - `mssqlcompact`
 - `mysql`
 - `oracle`
-- `other_sql`
 - `pervasive`
 - `postgresql`
 - `sqlite`
 - `trino`

-The following list of well-known
+- `other_sql`

-Many database systems provide SQL support and can be used via generic database driver APIs
+Many other database systems provide SQL support and can be accessed via generic database driver APIs such as JDBC or ODBC.
+When system-specific conventions are defined for the database, and it's accessed using SQL, the instrumentation SHOULD follow database-specific conventions and MAY also adhere to SQL semantic conventions.

 ## Attributes